krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     set.
 The default is not to search domain components.

 **renew_lifetime**
-    The value of this tag is the default renewable lifetime for initial tickets.
-The default value for the tag is 0.
+    Sets the default renewable lifetime for initial ticket requests.
+    The default value is 0.

 **safe_checksum_type**
     An integer which specifies the type of checksum to use for the